 Posted on: 12 November 2019 by Kimberley Young

-Commenting on the announcement, the CEO of Jet2.com and Jet2holidays, Steve Heapy, said the acquisition of the slots would “play an important role” in supporting the airline’s continued growth at the three airports.
+In a statement Steve Heapy, CEO of Jet2.com and Jet2holidays said the acquisition will “play an important role” in supporting the airline’s growth at the three airports.